grafana/k6-template-typescript/README.md

 $ k6 run dist/test1.js
 ```

+## Writing own tests

+House rules for writing tests:
+- The test code is located in `src` folder
+- The entry points for the tests need to have "_test_" word in the name to distinguish them from auxillary files.
+- If static files are required then add them to `./assets` folder.
+Its content gets copied to the destination folder (`dist`) along with compiled scripts.

 ### Transpiling and Bundling

 By default, k6 can only run ES5.1 JavaScript code.
 To use TypeScript, we have to set up a bundler that converts TypeScript to JavaScript code.